Dog & Cat Sterilization in Singapore

 What Conditions Can Sterilization (Spay/Neuter) Treat?

-- Pyometra: Cat sterilization completely prevents this life-threatening uterine infection in females, which often requires emergency surgery and can be fatal if untreated.
+- Pyometra: Cat sterilization almost eliminates this life-threatening uterine infection in females, which often requires emergency surgery and can be fatal if untreated.

 - Prostatitis: Reduces the risk of prostate inflammation or infection in males, which can cause significant discomfort and urinary issues.